My daughter named it. I just had to build it.

 If it fails, it retries at higher temperature (0.6 vs 0.4) with an explicit correction: “The previous attempt produced stick-figure output.
 This time you MUST draw the characters with smooth organic Bezier curves using <path> elements with C/Q commands.”

 The second attempt passes around 90% of the time.
-Every saved drawing was actually good enough.
+Every drawing that made it past the quality check was worth printing.

 Multi-model fallback